The marketing strategy you use determines how well you can convert sales. Now, what is scarcity marketing?

 While you can tinker around to see what’s best for you, the one strategy I do like is one that makes customers want to act fast – and you can do it easily using scarcity as a strategy.
 Major web hosting players like iPage and GoDaddy do it, and so do tech giants like Amazon during their annual sales.

 The urgency to avail an offer often converts leads into buyers.
-FOMO or the Fear of Missing Out can cause people to spend their money without thinking too much, that is a scarcity marketing definition.
+FOMO or the Fear of Missing Out can cause people to spend their money without thinking too much, which is a scarcity marketing definition.

 The Best Strategy to Make Your Customers Act Fast is Scarcity Marketing